Skip to main content

 Not fully separated virtual machines

-Even though Docker gives a feeling that applications are running on its individual machine, it's not true.
+Even though Docker gives a feeling that containers are individual machines, it's not true.

 clone() Method